noseka1/openshift-nvidia-gpu/README.md

 This kustomization uses [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator).
 The installation process is documented in [OpenShift on NVIDIA GPU Accelerated Clusters](https://docs.nvidia.com/datacenter/kubernetes/openshift-on-gpu-install-guide/index.html).

-This kustomization was tested on OpenShift 4.4.3.
+This kustomization was tested on OCP 4.4.3.

 ## Prerequisites